rsanchez-macias/CSE-111-Project/README.md

 Library Management Application
-Built and Created by Jose Garcia-Esparza and Ricardo Sanchez-Macias
+Built and Created by Jose Garcia-Esparza and Ricardo Sanchez-Macias.